Yura17234/ptms_closed_search/README.md

 # ptms_closed_search

-**ptms_closed_search** is a module for running a complete post-translational modification (PTM) analysis of proteins based on mass spectrometry results, using IdentiPy and info about proteins from UniProt and dbPTM databases.
+**ptms_closed_search** is a module for running a complete post-translational modification (PTM) analysis of proteins based on mass spectrometry results, using IdentiPy and info about human proteins from UniProt and dbPTM databases.

 ---